Posting Videos on Social Media to Grow Your Art Following is a Must

 3. Longer Art Videos for YouTube or Instagram

 Since a lot of my detailing can take me a while, my phone didn’t have enough memory to handle the larger video files.
 I recently bought a webcam to use for streaming, and decided to try it out for recording.
 Turns out, it works really well!

 For this setup, I use the same scissor-arm tripod and attach the webcam to it.

 - Logitech HD Pro Webcam C920, Widescreen Video Calling and Recording, 1080p Camera, Desktop or Laptop Webcam: Amazon https://amzn.to/3fP977C

 - Computer with USB port

 Since I have been making longer videos with music and more extensive editing, I use Adobe Premier Pro for these.
 I love this program, but it does come with a fee.
-I actually have the whole Adobe Creative Cloud because I use Photoshop and Spark regularly.
+I actually have the whole Adobe Creative Cloud because I use Photoshop and Adobe Express regularly.

 Those are all of the ways I currently film my art.
 If you are thinking about making videos, I really encourage you to do so.
 They are great for exposure, and it’s pretty fun to watch the end product!

 Please leave questions and comments below while commenting is open or reach out to me directly through Instagram or email.
 I’d love to hear from you!
 Make sure to sign up for my email list below to never miss a blog post.

 P.S.
 You probably know by now that I am here to help artists with these posts.
 If you need help with your online branding, Instagram account, or just want a creative accountability coach, then check out my consulting services.
 You can easily add a session to my online calendar now.